eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 graphs.
 Unfortunately, this feature is unavailable on mobile browsers (e.g. tablets, smartphones).
 This means the plotting rate is directly impacted and limited to only a few updates per second
 (1 to 4) for these devices.
 The good news is that the amount of data you can send over WebSockets is not affected.

-A natural optimization would be to collect the data points in buffers on the client side, while continuing to send them at a high rate from the DE10-Nano.
+A natural optimization would be to collect the data points in buffers on the client side, while continuing to send them at a high rate from the Terasic DE10-Nano.
 You can then update the graph with several values at once and still keep the graph responsive even on mobile devices.

 ## Conclusion